spiceai/samples/trader/README.md

 ## Get the sample pod

-In the new terminal add the Trader samplex pod from [spicerack.org](https://spicerack.org):
+In the new terminal add the Trader sample pod from [spicerack.org](https://spicerack.org):

 ```bash
 spice add samples/trader